Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 While moving away from traditional annual reviews, your performance management system process should still include structured evaluations that help measure progress, identify improvement areas, and plan future development.

 Modern review processes often incorporate continuous feedback mechanisms, skills assessments, and development planning.
-Therefore, you need to consider implementing quarterly performance check-ins alongside annual comprehensive reviews.
+Therefore, you must consider implementing quarterly performance check-ins alongside comprehensive annual reviews.

 These sessions should focus not just on past performance but also on future potential and development opportunities.